exxxxxxxxxxd/hqOsu-xtreme/README.md

 Extra Addons :
 - Incognito Mode, hides your indenity from DiscordRPC and live streams.
+- Free osu!Direct, ~~too poor~~ lazy to download on web-browser?
+I got you covered.

 Made by hq.af and unofficial fork by Aoba (Hazuki-san)